Database Usage (Based on Laravel Database Component)

 });

-Note: Do not delete data inside the closure, as it may result in some records not being included in the result set.
+Note: Do not delete data within the callback, as this may cause some records to be omitted from the result set.

-The query builder also provides various aggregate methods such as count, max, min, avg, sum, etc.
+The query builder also provides various aggregation methods, such as count, max, min, avg, sum, etc.

 $users = Db::table('users')->count();